-This cream colored arch was built to commemorate, and is named for, Blas Infante, the father of Andalucia.
+This cream-colored arch was built to commemorate, and is named for, Blas Infante, the father of Andalucia.

-Born in Casares (Malaga) in 1885, Infante was an andalusist politician, writer, historian and musicologist.
+Born in Casares (Malaga) in 1885, Infante was an Andalusist politician, writer, historian and musicologist.
 He is credited for having fought for what is today the "Estatuto de Autonomia de Andalucia" (Self-governing statute for Andalucia).
 The statute also embraced the current Andalucian flag and coat of arms as "national symbols", which were designed by Infante himself.

-The arch, which is divided into three smaller arches, represents the three cultures that have had the biggest impact on the area, and Almunecar; the Romans, the Muslims and the Christians.
+The arch, which is divided into three smaller arches, represents the three cultures that have had the biggest impact on the area... and Almuñecar; the Romans, the Muslims and the Christians.

-Getting ThereYou can find this monument located by the entrance of Almunecar, in front of the large parking area that holds the weekly Almunecar Markets.
+Getting ThereYou can find this monument located by the entrance of Almuñecar, in front of the large parking area that holds the weekly Almuñecar Markets.

 Save money on your next trip with our favorite travel websites!